 - Those plugins that are needed often have a better replacement.
 Some plugins include a few different CSS and JS files that can be easily minified into one.

-- Use a plugin like autoptimize which grabs different assets and combines them into one.
+- Use a plugin like Autoptimize which grabs different assets and combines them into one.

 There are many steps that can be taken to improve the aspect of a site.
 And many times they are different for every site.
-We cover the major steps to improving the overall user experience and reduce the hosting costs of a site while increasing conversion rates with our retainer plans.
+We cover the major steps to improving the overall user experience and reducing the hosting costs of a site while increasing conversion rates with our retainer plans.

 4. Lack of Compression

 HTML, CSS, and JS are written by developers in a way that they can understand.
 It’s a human-readable code, but the server doesn’t need this.
 It can manage with anything as long as it’s a valid code.
 So why not remove all the needless empty spaces, long names, and such, and just serve as small a file as possible?
 Smaller = faster website page load speed.